dgpdev/Digipulse-larva/README.md

 #### The network Nodes

-@d3, please fill out in nice words what the nodes will do, and how they will earn from sharing storage.
+Network Nodes will provide decentralised file storage for DigiPulse.
+Node support will allow the storage providers to receive their share of DGPT tokens collected on the smart contract in return to providing storage space for file storage.
+The exact mechanics behind profit share and token distribution will be finalised and released alongside the Drone Phase (Beta) of the project.

 Alpha release terms, conditions and meaning
 -------------------------------------------
 This release is published as *alpha release*.
-This describes the development status as the first complete public version of our application, wich could be unstable, but is useful to show what the product will do to the initial investors and contributors of Digipulse.
+This describes the development status as the first complete public version of our application, wich could be unstable, but is useful to show what the product will do to the initial investors and contributors of DigiPulse.
 Bugs could still occur, and no warranty is given on any of the published code.

 **To avoid flooding the network, the *larva release* will be limited to the following specs:**